marco262/my_wiki/data/dnd/subclass/college-of-eloquence.md

 _6th-level College of Eloquence feature_

-You have gained the ability to make your speech intelligible to any creature.
+You gain the ability to make your speech intelligible to any creature.
 As an action, choose one or more creatures within 60 feet of you, up to a number equal to your Charisma modifier (minimum of one creature).
 The chosen creatures can magically understand you, regardless of the language you speak, for 1 hour.

-Once you use this feature, you can't use it again until you finish a long rest, unless you expend a spell slot to use it again.
+Once you use this feature, you can't use it again until you finish a long rest, unless you expend a spell slot of any level to use it again.

 ## Infectious Inspiration